• Skip to main content

 Why did my banana muffins not rise?

-At a guess it would be the amount of flour you put into the mix- especially when measuring with cups.
+At a guess, it would be the amount of flour you put into the mix- especially when measuring with cups.
 For such a small amount of batter, the smallest increase in flour can affect the consistency of the muffin batter and then the rise too.
 I suggest measuring with digital scales for the most accuracy.

-To store: The best way to store Banana Chocolate Chip Muffins is to place them in an airtight container, or in a ziplock bag and store them at room temperature.
+To store: The best way to store Banana Oatmeal Chocolate Chip Muffins is to place them in an airtight container, or in a ziplock bag and store them at room temperature.
 They keep around 3-4 days.
 I find a 10-second blitz in the microwave brings them back to life if they have dried out.
 I personally wouldn’t refrigerate them as the sponge tends to stiffen and dry.

-To freeze: Place Banana Chocolate Chip Muffins in a freezer-safe container and freeze for up to 2 months.
+To freeze: Place Banana Oatmeal Chocolate Chip Muffins in a freezer-safe container and freeze for up to 2 months.
 Defrost overnight in the refrigerator and allow to come to room temperature before eating.
 A 10-second burst in the microwave will warm the muffin nicely.

-• Chocolate Hazelnut Granola Bars
+Chocolate Granola Bars with Hazelnuts

 Simple recipe for banana chocolate muffins